harryyy1/Pneumonia-Detection-with-AI-CNN-Model/README.md

 * Explore using pre-trained models with transfer learning from well-established architectures such as ResNet, Inception, or EfficientNet.
 Fine-tuning these models on the  pneumonia dataset can help improve accuracy.

 # Acknowledgments:
-Thank you to the Inspirit AI program for guiding me throughout this notebook.
+* Thank you to the Inspirit AI program for guiding me throughout this notebook.
 None of this could be done without their teachings and input.
+* Deep gratitude towards the developers of TensorFlow, Keras, and other open-source libraries used in this project.